World’s largest virtual agentic engineering & quality conference

 Should You Use Cypress?

 If you are proficient in JavaScript and are looking for a tool that can perform automation testing on a local machine, you should check out Cypress.
-To sum up, if your web application is built using modern JavaScript frameworks like React, Angular, etc. and cross browser testing is not of high priority, Cypress might suit the bill.
+If your web application is built using modern JavaScript frameworks like React or Angular and cross-browser testing is not the top priority, Cypress fits well.

 Author